 Give the below items some TLC before they give up on you and you end up needing to get them fixed at a premium price.
 Here are five common mistakes to avoid when heating your home this winter.

 The seals around your windows are sensitive to temperature changes, wet conditions, and wind.
 Make sure that you get them checked before the winter kicks in, and keep an eye on them.
 Damaged seals around the windows and doors can increase your heating bills and leave your home cold.
 You can get them replaced for cheap by a local professional.

 If you rely on electric heaters in different rooms, they are likely to give up.
 We all have that cold area in our home that is too far from the central heating radiator, and we want to keep warm.
 Electric heaters and other small appliances need to be tested to ensure they are safe and don’t leave you without lighting.
 You could end up with a huge bill or even worse cause an electrical fire that will cost you even more.

 Heating and Air Conditioning System

 When it gets wet outside, your wooden doors are likely to get damp, and you might find that they start sticking.
-You don’t want to get locked in or out so it’s important to address the issue.
+You don’t want to get locked in or out, so it’s essential to address the issue.
 Building a small roof in front of the door or a porch can help you protect your front door, and keep the warm air inside.
 Look into your options, and think about replacing the doors with a plastic or metal version.
-Plastic and metal is less likely to expand when it gets wet.
+Plastic and metal are less likely to expand when it gets wet.

 In case you are planning to leave your home without heating for a few days in the winter, or you have pipes outside.
 You need to get prepared for freezing temperatures.
 Get your pipes insulated, and when you go on vacation, turn off the water supply.
 Get a local plumber to empty your pipes and radiators, so you don’t have to replace them after a big freeze.